-The Golden Age in the Netherlands was an era of world trade, the United East India Company, economic growth, wealth, silver, regents, cultural and religious diversity, flourishing science, high-quality art and the construction of the Amsterdam canals.
+An era of trade, the Dutch East India Company, economic growth, wealth, silver, regents, cultural and religious diversity, flourishing science, high-quality art and the construction of the Amsterdam canals.
 But it was also a century of slavery and war.
-The 17th century is a historical period that continues to appeal to the imagination and is also regarded as the main basis on which the modern state of the Netherlands is founded.
-The Amsterdam Museum tells the story of the Dutch Golden Age in stirring fashion, with the latest multimedia techniques and a treasure trove of world-class pieces by Rembrandt, Pieter de Hooch, Maerten de Vos, Dirck Hals and Melchior d’Hondecoeter, to name just a few.
+The Amsterdam Museum told the story of the Dutch Golden Age in stirring fashion, with the latest multimedia techniques and a treasure trove of world-class pieces by Rembrandt, Pieter de Hooch, Maerten de Vos, Dirck Hals and Melchior d’Hondecoeter, to name but a few.

 A society in development

-The 17th century is a historical period that continues to fire the imagination, and a time that is considered to be the foundation for the Netherlands as we know it today.
-The year 2013 sees commemorations of the 400th anniversary of the building of the Amsterdam canal ring and the 150th anniversary of the abolishment of slavery.
-What better moment to spotlight this turbulent century in a new exhibition?
-The production presents a unique perspective on the society of the Netherlands of the day, a society in the midst of enormous upheaval and movement.
-The exhibit highlights the impact these changes had on politics, religion, economy and culture, and what they meant in the lives of real people, from serving maid to sailor to merchant.
+The 17th century is a historical period that continues to fire the imagination and a time that is considered to form the foundations for the Netherlands as we know it today.
+The year 2013 saw commemorations of the 400th anniversary of the construction of the Amsterdam canal ring and the 150th anniversary of the abolition of slavery.
+What better moment to spotlight this turbulent century in an exhibition and TV series?
+They presented a unique perspective on Dutch society in that time: a society in the midst of enormous upheaval.
+The exhibit highlighted the impact these changes had on politics, religion, the economy and culture and on the lives of real people, from serving maids to sailors to merchants.

 Presentation of showpieces